guilara/guilara.github.io/README.md

 ## About

 I am a PhD Candidate in Astroparticle Phyisics at [SISSA](https://www.sissa.it/).
+I am part of the ERC group of Prof. Enrico Barausse.

 ## Research